0605akj0605/SCAL-LAB-PCB-DESIGNS/README.md

 ## 📌 Disclaimer

-These PCB designs were created for educational and practice purposes only and are not part of a finalized or fabricated product.
+These PCB designs and hardware schematics are not part of a finalized or fabricated product, as the project was called off post the summer of 2024 after my internship duration.